adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 5/7/20

+* Looked at a few ways/repos to do testing/verification in ML and DL models.
+Super interesting!

 ## 4/7/20

 * N/A